kyma-project/kyma/docs/application-connector/docs/009-details-access-ac-on-local.md

 ---
-title: Access Application Connector on local Kyma deployment
+title: Access the Application Connector on a local Kyma deployment
 type: Details
 ---